fieldtrip/website/reference/ft_dipolefitting.md

    cfg.nonlinear   = 'yes' or 'no', perform nonlinear search for optimal
                      dipole parameters (default = 'yes')

- If you start with a grid search, the complete grid with dipole positions and optionally precomputed leadfields should be specified cfg.grid            = structure, see FT_PREPARE_SOURCEMODEL or FT_PREPARE_LEADFIELD The positions of the dipoles can be specified as a regular 3-D grid that is aligned with the axes of the head coordinate system cfg.grid.xgrid      = vector (e.g. -20:1:20) or 'auto' (default = 'auto') cfg.grid.ygrid      = vector (e.g. -20:1:20) or 'auto' (default = 'auto') cfg.grid.zgrid      = vector (e.g.   0:1:20) or 'auto' (default = 'auto') cfg.grid.resolution = number (e.g. 1 cm) for automatic grid generation cfg.grid.inside     = N*1 vector with boolean value whether grid point is inside brain (optional) cfg.grid.dim        = [Nx Ny Nz] vector with dimensions in case of 3-D grid (optional) If the source model destribes a triangulated cortical sheet, it is described as cfg.grid.pos        = N*3 matrix with the vertex positions of the cortical sheet cfg.grid.tri        = M*3 matrix that describes the triangles connecting the vertices Alternatively the position of a few dipoles at locations of interest can be specified, for example obtained from an anatomical or functional MRI cfg.grid.pos        = N*3 matrix with position of each source
+ If you start with a grid search, the complete grid with dipole positions and optionally precomputed leadfields is constructed using FT_PREPARE_SOURCEMODEL.
+It can be specified as as a regular 3-D grid that is aligned with the axes of the head coordinate system using cfg.xgrid               = vector (e.g. -20:1:20) or 'auto' (default = 'auto') cfg.ygrid               = vector (e.g. -20:1:20) or 'auto' (default = 'auto') cfg.zgrid               = vector (e.g.   0:1:20) or 'auto' (default = 'auto') cfg.resolution          = number (e.g. 1 cm) for automatic grid generation If the source model destribes a triangulated cortical sheet, it is described as cfg.sourcemodel.pos     = N*3 matrix with the vertex positions of the cortical sheet cfg.sourcemodel.tri     = M*3 matrix that describes the triangles connecting the vertices Alternatively the position of a few dipoles at locations of interest can be user-specified, for example obtained from an anatomical or functional MRI cfg.sourcemodel.pos     = N*3 matrix with position of each source cfg.sourcemodel.inside  = N*1 vector with boolean value whether grid point is inside brain (optional) cfg.sourcemodel.dim     = [Nx Ny Nz] vector with dimensions in case of 3-D grid (optional)

  If you do not start with a grid search, you have to give a starting location for the nonlinear search